City Hill, Canberra

 City Hill is a park located in Canberra, Australia, on one of the points of the Parliamentary Triangle, a feature of Walter Burley Griffin's plan for the city.
 The park is surrounded by Vernon Circle, at the south end of Northbourne Avenue, but beyond Vernon Circle it is further surrounded by the concentric London Circuit, and the area between Vernon Circle and London Circuit (which is partly built up) can also be seen as part of the hill.
 City Hill is an integral part of the city centre design.
 To the south of the hill Northbourne Avenue becomes Commonwealth Avenue, and further along is Commonwealth Avenue bridge.

-History
+History and design

+City Hill was conceived by the American architect Walter Burley Griffin at the time of the announcement of the 1911 competition for the design of Canberra.
+Griffin's plan, which would later be chosen in 1912, focused on bold geometric axial arrangement of its main avenues "to coordinate with the surrounding topography of the site and to integrate the city within its natural setting".
+This overriding symmetry was personified by the ‘National Triangle’ (Parliamentary Triangle), composed of three broad avenues meeting in vertices with its base.
+The western corner of this central triangle, the City Hill properly, "was intended [by Griffin] to function as a ‘municipal hub’, providing a heart for the city independent from the Federal Government structures on the other side of the lake" with six important avenues radiating from it, two of which being sides of the Triangle: the Commonwealth and Constitution Avenues.

 The hill was planted in 1921.
-The design, supervised by Charles Weston, Canberra's first Superintendent of Parks and Gardens, was to emphasise the vistas along the six avenues radiating from the hill and reinforce the focus that Griffin placed on the hill as forming part of the Parliamentary triangle.
+The design, supervised by Charles Weston, Canberra's first Superintendent of Parks and Gardens, was to emphasise the vistas along the six avenues radiating from the hill and reinforce the focus that Griffin placed on the hill as forming part of the Parliamentary Triangle.
 At the centre of the hill is a flagpole flying the ACT flag since 1989 when the territory became self-governing.
-Immediately surrounding the flagpole are double staggered rows of closely spaced Roman cypresses (Cupressus sempervirens Stricta).
-Radiating outwards are twelve oval shaped groups of Roman cypresses and six groups of Monterey pines (Pinus radiata) reinforcing the symmetrical nature of the design.
+Immediately surrounding the flagpole are double staggered rows of closely spaced Roman cypresses.
+Radiating outwards are twelve oval shaped groups of Roman cypresses and six groups of Torrey pines (planted in the same formation as the original plantings of Monterey pines, replaced in 2019) reinforcing the symmetrical nature of the design.
 In 2014, the Canberra Centenary Column was added to the park, to commemorate Canberra's centenary.